photoprism/photoprism-docs/docs/user-guide/settings/places.md

 # PhotoPrism Places #

-We've recently launched **PhotoPrism Places**, a Geocoding API that replaces OpenStreetMap development infrastructure.
-Our users now enjoy much better performance, higher availability and more privacy.
-In addition, we're going to add information about public events that have taken place at a location.
-This can be used to automatically create albums of popular music festivals or sports events.
+The app includes four high-resolution world maps to see where you've been, and for rediscovering long-forgotten shots.
+To enhance your photos with location data such as state, city and category, we've recently launched our own geo-information service based on OpenStreetMap.
+ A future release will additionally provide public events' data, so that albums of popular music festivals, or sports gatherings, can be created automatically.
 ## Privacy ##

 Geocoding requests are NOT logged, but developers can of course see cached items in MariaDB without personal information.
 That's the point of a cache.
 Those will be randomly distributed with hot spots around tourist attractions and big cities.